 Engine coolant should be replaced at 30 month or 30,000 mile intervals.
 Check the condition of the hoses and other cooling system components during every scheduled maintenance visit.
 Check for cracked or otherwise damaged cooling systems hoses, as well as any signs of coolant leakage.
 A cooling system pressure test will confirm the integrity of the cooling system and radiator cap.
 A radiator hydrometer can be used to test the antifreeze concentration of the coolant.

-Subaru recommends the use of Subaru Genuine Coolant in Subaru vehicles.
-This recommended coolant contains antifreeze and anti-rust agents that are specially made for Subaru engines, which feature aluminum crankcases.
-Other coolant types may cause internal engine or cooling system corrosion.
+Use of Subaru Genuine Coolant, which contains antifreeze and anti-rust agents that are specially made for Subaru engines, which feature aluminum crankcases.
+Some Subaru vehicles feature an air breather plug in the radiator, which can be used to remove trapped air during a coolant change.